-Yet the service was set up “in the face of political opposition”, says Hawking.
+Yet the service was set up “in the face of political opposition”, said Hawking.
 Public opinion may shift again – particularly when the argument is made that the service is simply too expensive to run now, given an aging population unforeseen by its founders.

 Public healthcare is more efficient

-One of those comparisons is a 2012 study by as US-Bosnian team, looking at healthcare systems in several countries, which concluded those that systems which “ration their care by government provision or government insurance incur lower per-capita costs”.
+One of those comparisons is a 2012 study by as US-Bosnian team, looking at healthcare systems in several countries, which concluded that systems which “ration their care by government provision or government insurance incur lower per-capita costs”.